New for 2026 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Halifax offers a range of lifetime mortgages to provide retirees with the funds they need to live comfortably in later life while allowing them to retain ownership of their homes.

-Available with fixed and variable rates, such as 4.50% APR up to 5.99% APR (fixed rate) or 3.48% APR up to 5.85% APR (variable rate), respectively, this flexible option could provide retirees with supplemental income and financially secure their future.
-Plus, no early repayment charges mean borrowers can take control of when payments are due, reducing or finishing the loan earlier if necessary.
+Available with fixed and variable rates, such as 4.50% APR up to 4.86% APR (fixed rate) or 5.33% APR up to 5.85% APR (variable rate), respectively, this flexible option could provide retirees with supplemental income and secure their future financially.
+Additionally, with no early repayment charges, borrowers can take control of when payments are due, allowing them to reduce or repay the loan earlier if necessary.

 In addition, Halifax lifetime mortgages come with tailored features such as capital build-up, additional borrowing capability, flexible repayment periods, no product or booking fees, and more—designed to help retirement go as smoothly and enjoyably as possible for those aged 55 and over.

-For more information about Halifax’s range of lifetime mortgages available for those in retirement age, please visit Halifax Lifetime Mortgage.
+For more information about Halifax’s range of lifetime mortgages available for those of retirement age, please visit Halifax Lifetime Mortgage.

-Getting professional advice from an independent financial adviser (IFA) could help, especially if individuals want to review their circumstances carefully before committing themselves financially.
-An IFA will also be able to advise you on any other available options.
-They’ll also explain the repayment process, including exactly how much money needs to be paid back each month and any potential tax implications associated with taking out a loan either now or in the future.
+Getting professional advice from an independent financial adviser (IFA) could help, especially if individuals want to review their circumstances carefully before committing to a financial decision.
+An IFA can also advise you on any other available options.
+They’ll also explain the repayment process, including exactly how much needs to be repaid each month and any potential tax implications of taking out a loan now or in the future.

 Retirement can be a daunting prospect, especially when managing your finances.
 For those wanting to stay in their current home after retirement, the Post Office offers a range of interest-only mortgages that may help make the transition easier.

-The Post Office offers competitive fixed-rate options from 3.99% APR up to 4.99% and variable rate options from 2.94% APR up to 5.39%.
-These loans feature flexible repayment periods, allowing borrowers to extend the term length or reduce their monthly payments if necessary.
+The Post Office offers competitive fixed-rate options from 4.72% APR up to 4.82%, and variable-rate options from 2.94% APR up to 5.39%.
+These loans offer flexible repayment periods, enabling borrowers to adjust the term length or reduce their monthly payments as needed.
 They also have no early repayment charges, meaning you can pay off the mortgage sooner without any extra fees.

 These Post Office loans offer features such as potential capital build-up, additional borrowing capability, fee waivers, and more aimed at helping customers achieve an affordable financial future after retirement.